pingcap/blog/2017-05-27-rust-in-tikv.md

 * **Fast speed:** We take the performance of TiKV very seriously, so we need a language which runs very fast at runtime.

-* **Memory safety**: As a program that is going to run for a long time, we don’t want to meet any memory problem, such as dangling pointer, memory leak, etc…
+* **Memory safety**: As a program that is going to run for a long time, we don't want to meet any memory problem, such as dangling pointer, memory leak, etc…

 * **Thread safety**: We must guarantee data consistency all the time, so any data race problem must be avoided.